devodo/DivertR/docs/quickstart/index.md

     services.AddSingleton<IBarFactory, BarFactory>();
     services.AddSingleton<IEtc, Etc>();

-    // Create a Diverter instance with registered services you want to be able to redirect var diverter = new DiverterBuilder()
+    // Build a Diverter instance by registering services you want to be able to redirect var diverter = new DiverterBuilder()
         .Register<IFoo>()
         .Register<IBarFactory>()
         .Create();

-    // Install DivertR into the ServiceCollection
+    // Install Diverter into the ServiceCollection
     services.Divert(diverter);

     // Build an IServiceProvider as usual